princemaxi/ansible-config-mgt/README.md

 This architecture significantly reduces the attack surface because external access is funneled through a single controlled point, improving monitoring and security compliance.

-In our setup, we configure the Ansible Client to act as the Jump Server.
+In our setup, we configure the Ansible Client to act as the Jump Server(Bastion).
 That means:

 - We’ll install Ansible on the Jump Server.
 - The Jump Server will have SSH access to other servers (web, database, etc.).